cloudlinux/libcare/docs/libcare.rst

 ``kpatch_mmap_remote`` function that executes a ``mmap`` syscall remotely.

-Once we got the address of the region and allocated memory there we are all prepared to resolve the relocations from the kpatch.
+Once we got the address of the region and allocated memory there, we are all prepared to resolve the relocations from the kpatch.

 Applying Relocations